heiher/hev-socks5-tunnel/README.md

 #### Low memory usage

-On low-memory systems like iOS, reducing the size of the TCP buffer and task stack can help prevent out-of-memory issues.
+On low-memory systems like iOS, reducing the size of the TCP buffer and task stack, as well as limiting the maximum session count, can help prevent out-of-memory issues.

 ```yaml
 misc: